haiku/website/content/about/faq.md

 ## Technology
 ### I heard Haiku still uses GCC2, is that true?
-Our own interal fork of GCC2 is used to compile the x86 32-bit release to maintain BeOS binary compatibility.
+Our own internal fork of GCC2 is used to compile the x86 32-bit release to maintain BeOS binary compatibility.
 While GCC2 is the primary compiler for the x86 32-bit release, it also includes GCC 5.4.0 which can be leveraged to compile newer applications requiring it.

 Other architectures (including x86_64) don't leverage GCC2.